An Update on Alzheimer’s Disease

 Research and Clinical Trials

-To help advance knowledge of the disease, including ways to help diagnose, treat and even prevent Alzheimer’s, on-going clinical trials are being conducted which monitor healthy individuals, those with early on-set Alzheimer’s and those at risk for developing Alzheimer’s.
+To help advance knowledge of the disease, including ways to help diagnose, treat and even prevent Alzheimer’s, ongoing clinical trials are being conducted that monitor healthy individuals, those with early-onset Alzheimer’s and those at risk for developing Alzheimer’s.
 To learn more about clinical trials for Alzheimer’s disease, contact the National Institute on Aging.

 The following registries are an opportunity for people to sign up for Alzheimer’s disease prevention trials:

-If someone you know may be at risk, click here to locate a specialist in brain and neurological conditions.
+If you know someone who may be at risk, click here to locate a healthcare provider for brain and neurological conditions.

 Sign Up for Health Tips